hedgehog1833/SpringBootBlueprint/README.md

   - Findbugs
   - PMD
   - Checkstyle

+# Pre-configured
-Other nice things are:
+Other nice pre-configured things are:
-- pre-configured xml configuration file for logback
+- xml configuration file for logback
 - Database initializer to populate the database with sample values
-- application properties file for development und test
+- application properties file for development and test (profiles)